I have some exciting news – I’m turning 40 later this month!

 I still worked in IT.

 I felt unhappy and completely lost with what I should do with my life.
+My only work online was completing paid surveys!

 If someone had told me I would ever have my own business, let alone be a professional blogger, I would have thought they were crazy.
 I had been brought up that its crazy to have your own business.
 That you’ll work hard and not be rewarded.